CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_1_expressibility.rst

 various tools.
 It has been demonstrated that the rank of the DLA serves as a proxy for expressibility.
-Essentially, the more generators a unitary transformation :math:`U` possesses, the greater the capacity to map quantum states across the Hilbert space of the quantum system.
+Essentially, the more generators a unitary transformation :math:`U` possesses, the greater the capacity to map quantum states across the Hilbert space of the quantum system [lar21].

-However, it’s worth noting that this measure lacks extreme precision.
+However, it’s worth noting that this measure lacks some precision.
 For instance, it doesn’t account for the density of the distribution of quantum states, a consideration addressed by the norm of the super-operator :math:`A`.
 Moreover, when we introduce a bandwidth parameter :math:`\beta` to restrict the rotational angles, we